4awpawz/trio/README.md

 A list whose items contain the metadata for each blog article related page fragment in descending date order.

+In addtion to the following blog article properties specific to blog article page fragments, blog article related page fragment also have all of the properties that [non blog article page fragments](#frags) have.

+#### articleDate

+The posting date of the blog article as `"yyyy-mm-dd"`.

+#### nextArticleUrl

+The URL of the blog article whose posting date immediately precedes (i.e. is newer) this article's posting date in chronological order.

+Will be an empty string (i.e. "") if this is the first article in descending chronological order.

+#### previousArticleUrl

+The URL of the blog article whose posting date immediately follows (i.e. is older) this article's posting date in chronological order.

+Will be an empty string (i.e. "") if this is the last article in descending chronological order.

+#### relatedArticlesByTag

+A list of articles related to this article in descending chronological order, grouped by tag.

+##### tag

+The tag shared by all the related articles.

+##### related article date

+The posting date of the related article.

+##### related article url

+The URL of the related article.

+##### related article title

+The title of the related article.

+##### related article id

+The unique id of the related article.

+##### related article excerpt

+The related article's excerpt if it has one.

+#### relatedArticlesByTagFlattened

+Similar to [relatedArticlesByTag](#relatedarticlesbytag) above, it is a flatenend list of all the articles related to this article in descending chronological order.

+#### relatedArticlesByCategory

+Similar to [relatedArticlesByTag](#relatedarticlesbytag) above, it is a list of articles related to this article in descending chronological order, grouped by category.

 ### sortedTagCatalog

 A list whose items contain the metadata for each blog tag in alphabetical order.